 If the AF subscribes to UP Path change event, the PCF includes the information on AF subscription to UP path change event within the corresponding PCC rule(s) as specified in 3GPP TS 29.512 [9].
 If the AF unsubscribes from UP Path change event, the PCF removes the related subscription information from the corresponding PCC rule(s) as specified in 3GPP TS 29.512 [9].

 If the "EnEDGE" feature defined in 3GPP TS 29.512 [9] is supported, and the indication of simultaneous temporary connectivity for source and target PSA, and, optionally, guidance about when the connectivity over the source PSA can be removed, were stored in UDR, the PCF includes within the PCC rule(s) the received indication(s) as specified in 3GPP TS 29.512 [9].

+If the "AF_latency" feature defined in 3GPP TS 29.512 [9] is supported, and the maximum allowed user plane latency was stored in UDR, the PCF includes within the PCC rule(s) the received maximum allowed user plane latency as specified in 3GPP TS 29.512 [9].

 9a.
 This step is the same as step 6a in Figure 5.5.3.3-1.